dstprm/laf/.ai/base-prompt.md

 [Project-specific business description]

 - This project is the initial version of an AI enabled investment bank like offdeal.io.
-For now, the only thing i am offering is the free valuation module.
+For now, the only thing i am offering is the free valuation module, and the idea is that people who want to contact us can get a professional paid valuation.
 I want it to have just a landing page, dashboard and free-valuation tool.
 I wish however for it to have a very clear value proposition of just the company valuation tool (for now).